THE BUSINESS PROBLEM & REQUIREMENT

 Version 1 of the product was delivered with the following components:

-Advisor: This component provided for a dashboard and administration interphase for the customer so that they could monitor a location’s kitchen activities at menu and ingredient levels, as well as visualize the data collected in the locations.
+- Advisor: This component provided a dashboard and administration interphase for the customer so that they could monitor a location’s kitchen activities at menu and ingredient levels, as well as visualize the data collected from different locations.